Best Retinol Pads

-Take the most effective anti-aging ingredient, make it a serum, pour it over a few cotton pads, and make it as easy to use as a face wipe; that’s what retinol pads are.
-Given that retinol is pretty much the ‘it’ ingredient to tackle anything from wrinkles to acne and to hyperpigmentation, it’s no surprise that we see it in different product forms like toners, cleansers, and now, pads.
-But don’t confuse a retinol pad with your regular peel pads.
-The best retinol pads work a little differently, which makes them even more worthy of your attention.
+Given that retinol is pretty much the ‘it’ ingredient to tackle anything from wrinkles and acne to hyperpigmentation, it’s no surprise that we see it in different product forms like toners, cleansers, and now, pads.

-Keep reading to learn more about how they work, how to use them, and the best retinol pads on the market.
+But don’t confuse these with your regular peel pads.
+Retinol pads work a little differently, which makes them even more worthy of your attention.
+Keep reading to learn more about how they work, how to use them, and the best retinol pads to get started.

 What Are Retinol Pads?

-You tear open the packet and with each use, you have fresh and potent retinol that hasn’t been oxidized due to light or air.
+Moreover, retinol pads have better stability.
+Most peel pads come in packets and not jars.
+You tear open the packet and with each use, you have fresh and potent retinol that hasn’t been oxidized due to light or air, which ensures a better shelf life.

 1. Exuviance Pure Retinol Correcting Peel

-Key Ingredients: Retinol
+Key Ingredients: 0.3% retinol

 Size: 6 pads